-- Revise the current Section 3 policy to be more encompassing of the efforts we are putting forth and align with HUD regulations. - Continue improving our hiring policy to increase employment opportunities for Section 3 candidates. - Improve outreach efforts to Public Housing and Section 8 residents. - Continue developing our internal training program for Section 3 candidates and continue to look for partnerships with other training providers. - Increase the awareness of contractors to create job and training opportunities for Section 3. - Continue working with eligible contractors to assist them in qualifying as Section 3 businesses. - Continue to provide construction opportunities for Section 3 training graduates via rehabilitation projects. - Work with the City and County to develop a consistent Section 3 plan that works for each agency. - Align our Section 3 program with RMAPI goals and assist in a broader community effort to decrease poverty.
+- Revise the current Section 3 policy to encompass the efforts we are putting forth and align with HUD regulations. - Continue improving our hiring policy to increase employment opportunities for Section 3 candidates. - Improve outreach efforts to Public Housing and Section 8 residents. - Continue developing our internal training program for Section 3 candidates and continue to look for partnerships with other training providers. - Increase contractors' awareness to create job and training opportunities for Section 3. - Continue working with eligible contractors to assist them in qualifying as Section 3 businesses. - Continue to provide construction opportunities for Section 3 training graduates via rehabilitation projects. - Work with the City and County to develop a consistent Section 3 plan that works for each agency. - Align our Section 3 program with RMAPI goals and assist in a broader community effort to decrease poverty. - As of March 2022, RHA is administering 2,488 Project-Based Vouchers throughout the five-county jurisdiction.
+Of the 2,488, there are 395 units located outside the City of Rochester.
+There are an additional 174 units pending AHAP.